cambridge-ceu/csd3/systems/software.md

 ## Go

-It is avail from `/usr/bin/go` and also visiable from `module avail go`.
+It is avail from `/usr/bin/go` and also visible from `module avail go`.

 ## Java